Introduction to IoT

-Creating a healthy and safe environment for all living beings is crucial, and monitoring air quality and noise levels in any area is a key part of achieving this goal.
+\textit{Air Quality and Noise Monitoring}\\ Creating a healthy and safe environment for all living beings is crucial, and monitoring air quality and noise levels in any area is a key part of achieving this goal.
 Various environmental sensors, including soil sensors, temperature and humidity sensors, and gas sensors, can detect the presence of toxic and pollutant substances in the air and assess pollution levels.
 This information enables local authorities to control pollution, implement effective measures to reduce pollutant levels, identify highly polluted or toxic areas, and designate suitable locations for outdoor activities with good air quality \cite{maisonneuve2009citizen, li2008performance}.
 Likewise, it is essential to maintain a balanced noise level for all living beings in society, including humans and animals.
-Noise sensors can be used to measure the decibel levels, and the data collected can help the central authority identify noisy areas and regulate noise levels to keep them within acceptable limits.
+Using noise sensors to measure decibel levels, the central authority can collect data to identify noisy areas and regulate noise levels to keep them within acceptable limits.